bb-pencil/bbloger/README.md

 # bbloger

-This package implements the logr interface in terms of Go's standard log package(https://godoc.org/std/log).
+This package implements the [logr](https://github.com/go-logr/logr) interface

 This is a BETA grade implementation.